madx/shitstorm-old/README.md

   hey, there's a comment form so you can tell someone to take care of it.
 * No categories, tags, milestones, WTF, etc. But a search field that has a few smart features.
-* A log which holds information about what has been done.
-You can also write whatever you want in it freely.
-This is also available as an Atom feed so you can stay up-to-date.
+* A pseudo blog where everyone can write and comment entries.
+Works pretty much like issues, except there is no state.
+* An aggregator for the issues and the blog entries available as an ATOM feed.
-* Simple i18n with a YAML file (see lang/).
+* Simple i18n with a YAML file (see lib/shitstorm/lang/).
 English and french dictionaries are provided.

 ## Requirements ##############################################################